 - This major does not require a minor.

 - This program is also available as a certificate.

 - Students majoring in this program may choose either a Bachelor of Arts (BA) or Bachelor of Science (BS) degree.

 - Mock Trial Team

 - Model United Nations Club (MUNC)

 Many of our graduates go on to pursue law school or graduate school, becoming attorneys, government employees, political analysts and more.

 Grounded in a strong foundation of political science, the legal studies degree will help you become more than well-prepared for law school or graduate school.
 Coursework throughout the program will help you gain thorough and critical knowledge of U.S. constitutional studies, political analysis and American national politics.

-Classes for political science - legal studies emphasis majors may include:
+What classes do political science - legal studies emphasis majors take?

 Learn more about the comprehensive political science - legal studies emphasis major in the UWEC course catalog.